paladinze/best-of-flutter/README.md

 A crawler for Flutter's pub.dev website

-For sample result, see `result.log`
+For sample result, see `data` directory

 ## Key Data